data01312022/LendingClub_Risk_Analytics/README.md

 # Lending club - Risk Analytics

-Consumer finance company ( Banking and financial ) which specializes in lending various types of loans to urban customers.
+Consumer finance company (Banking and financial) which specializes in lending various types of loans to urban customers.
 When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
 Two types of risks are associated with the bank’s decision:
 If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company
-Two type of decision will take for any loan application as “Loan Accepted “ and “Loan Rejected” Identify the loan Accepted  and load Rejected applications & criteria
+Two type of decision will take for any loan application as “Loan Accepted “and “Loan Rejected” Identify the loan Accepted and load Rejected applications & criteria

 ## Table of Contents
 * [General Info](#general-information)